 Ants are fascinating insects with complex social structures.
-Ant colonies can quickly spring up very near or inside your home, invading your food stores, causing a nuisance and, in some cases, destroying wood structure foundations.
+Ant colonies can quickly spring up very near or inside your home, invading your food stores, causing a nuisance and, even destroying wood structure foundations in some cases.
 Learn about ants and how to control ant invasions with advice from the MosquitoNix® Library.

 Ant colonies thrive on set social structures, which are divided into three main groups: queens, males and workers.
 Queens start colonies and lay eggs.
 Males are strictly for mating, and workers gather food and protect the colony.
-Some ants eat only plants and nectar, but most ants eat a range of foods containing grease and protein.
+Every ant in the colony has a very specific job to do and when the ants work together, the colony thrives and numbers grow quickly.
+Ants are foragers.
+Some eat only plants and nectar, but most ants eat a range of foods containing grease and protein.
 While ants enjoy fruits and sweets, they're also attracted to eggs, bread, cheese, nuts and meat.

 There are many different types of ants that you may encounter.
 Common ant species found in homes and commercial buildings include Carpenter Ants, Odorous Ants, Fire Ants, Leafcutter Ants, Argentine Ants, Pharaoh Ants and Pavement Ants.
 Ants are expert foragers who are constantly looking for food and water sources.
 Thankfully, they don't carry diseases.
 However, they do spoil food with their bodily waste.

 Depending on the species, ant colonies form outdoors or indoors.
 They are most attracted to damp areas such as gardens, yards and damp wood.
 An indoor invasion happens when colonies burrow through weakened wood, creating easy wall paths that go straight to food sources.